 St Josemaría, the founder of Opus Dei, died in Rome on 26th June 1975, and in September of the same year Father Alvaro del Portillo, who had accompanied him on his trips to Britain, was elected to succeed him as the head of Opus Dei.
 A solemn requiem Mass was celebrated for Monsignor Josemaría Escrivá in Westminster Cathedral that summer.

-A conference centre to provide the same sort of activities in the northern half of the country as Wickenden Manor was doing in the south was set up south of Manchester.
+A conference centre to provide the same sort of activities in the northern half of the country as Wickenden Manor was doing in the south was set up near Macclesfield, south of Manchester.
 At first it was called Siddington Manor, but later reverted to its original name of Thornycroft Hall.
 In 1978 an Opus Dei centre called Winton was opened in Oxford for apostolate with students and married women

 Blessed Alvaro del Portillo

-Blessed Alvaro del Portillo came to England in July and August 1980.
+Blessed Alvaro del Portillo came to England as head of Opus Dei in July and August 1980.
 He met as many of his daughters and sons in Great Britain as possible.
 He went to a large gathering of people of Opus Dei and friends in University College School, London.
 He also had an open-air get-together in Thornycroft Hall on 24th August, which was recorded on video.
 He visited the shrine of Our Lady of Willesden in north-west London, where he had gone with Saint Josemaría on one of his first visits to this country.
 Everywhere he went he showed people how to live out their faith and spread it to others.

 He encouraged his children to spread the apostolate to Scotland, starting with Glasgow.
 They began making regular journeys there straight away, meeting old friends and making new ones.
 A centre for men called Dunreath was set up in the West End of Glasgow in 1982, and later moved to the South Side.
 In 1983 Glenalvon, a centre for women, was opened in Kelvinside.